Riper3/to-do-api/README.md

 ### npm run create-database

-Creates an empty database schema with the sturcture needed for the project, be careful, this script deletes your current datase.
+Creates an empty database schema with the sturcture needed for the project, be careful, this script deletes your current database.
 The database name would be the one specified on your .env

 # Endpoints

-All the endpoints follow this desing, url/api/module/endpoint
+All the endpoints follow this design, url/api/module/endpoint

 ### GET api/tasks/get-all